DeSoDev/EmbeDeSo/README.md

 ### Step 8.
 Disable the worker.dev domain

-Click the `embedclout` worker link on your domain worker dashboard.
+Click the `EmbedDeSo` worker link on your domain worker dashboard.

 Disable the Workers.dev route as you wont need it.